Libianegomes/ethical-ai-longitudinal-SIM-analysis/README.md

 The study investigates how explicit and implicit ethical principles evolve across different versions of generative artificial intelligence systems.
 The analysis applies the **Semiotic Inspection Method (SIM)** to compare communicative strategies, interface cues, documented policies, interaction behavior, ethical safeguards, and potential communicability breakdowns across system versions.

 The repository is document-based.
-It contains PDF inspection reports and scenario materials; it does not include executable source code, notebooks, or datasets in tabular format.
+It contains PDF inspection reports, scenario materials, and supplementary visual evidence organized by ethical principle; it does not include executable source code, notebooks, or datasets in tabular format.

 ## Research Objectives